ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 If the test is set to anonymous, no entries are shown for the participation of the test.

+The purpose of the tab 'History' is mainly checking events in case of issues or concerns after performing tests.

 ### Metadata

 This tab uses the Metadata service and presents personal data within this usage (see above).